goldentroll/learn-javascript/project-javascript-o1-promises/README.md

 6. In the `dry` function create a new promise and inside it use setTimeout with 2 seconds.

-7. Inside setTimeout check `numDishes` and if it is less then 3, then log `"Dry: Pass"` and resolve(numDishes), else reject with `"Dry: Fail"`
+7. Inside setTimeout check `numDishes` and if it is less then 3, then log `Dry: Pass` and resolve(numDishes), else reject with `Dry: Fail`

 8. Use `then` after previous then in step 5 and get `numDishes` and log `"Done " + numDishes + " Dishes."`